veos-sxarr-NEC/doc/README.txt

 - The number of threads of VE processes which run on VE should be less than or equal to the number of available VE cores, in order to achieve best performance.

+- getaddrinfo() in VE glibc fails if a program invokes getaddrinfo() in a docker container which disabled IPv6 support.
+Please enable IPv6 support of docker environment.

+- VEO process is showing wrong PPID value (as -1) in process accounting.
+  This will be fixed during the next update.

+- On RHEL8 environment, VE 'sar -w' command adds an extra newline after each entry in output statistics.
+This will be fixed during the next update.